-A continuing tribute to James Hockings (1947-2013), who used this blog to write about the impact of bladder cancer on his life and thoughts.
+A continuing tribute to James Hockings (1947-2013), who came to use this blog to write about the impact of bladder cancer on his life and thoughts.
 A respected photographer-turned-writer, he lived with energy, focus, creativity, wit, and a commitment to helping others.

-His memoir Zen Slaps from a Cancer Warrior was published in September (2017) (see “Books by James Hockings” in the Links menu.)
+His memoir Zen Slaps from a Cancer Warrior was published in September (2017) (see the Links menu.)

 Sunday, November 7, 2010